Exitarr/auto-detect/README.md

 ## Usage

 1. Start the application:
-    go to docker dekstop and run the instance providing the port value and run localhost:port
+    go to docker dekstop and run the instance providing the port value and run

 2. Open a web browser and navigate to `http://localhost:5000` to use the application.